Thireus/GGUF-Tool-Suite/README.md

 ### ✅ Supported models

 *In theory, any model supported by llama.cpp is also supported by this tool suite.
 However, models that are not explicitely in the models/ folder would require additional efforts such as benchmarking and quantizing the model tensors.
 This table provides an overview of the models officially supported.*

+> All Thireus' model shards can be found on https://huggingface.co/Thireus/collections and on https://gguf.thireus.com/.

 | **Model** | **Calibration Data** | **Quantized Shards** | **Google Colabs** | **Evaluated** | **Comments** |
 |---|---|---|---|---|---|